stevewitman/angular-boulder-links-project/README.md

 # Intro to Angular 4

 ```
-ng new introToAngular
+ng new intro-angular
 ```

 Change into that directory

 ```
-cd ablinks
+cd intro-angular
 ```

 ```